-Stalking is a course of conduct directed at a specific person that is unwelcomed and that would cause a reasonable person to fear for his or her safety (or the safety of a third party) or suffer substantial emotional distress.
+Stalking is a course of conduct directed at a specific person that is unwelcomed and that would cause a reasonable person to fear for their safety (or the safety of a third party) or suffer substantial emotional distress.
 Conduct that can amount to stalking may include two or more actions directed at another person, whether done directly, indirectly, through others, through devices, or by any other methods or means (specifically including electronic means), including but not limited to:

-- Following a person; - Being or remaining near a person without academic purpose or invited social cause; - Entering or remaining on or near a person's property, residence, or place of employment; - Monitoring, observing, or conducting surveillance of a person; - Threatening (directly or indirectly) a person; - Communicating to or about a person;
+- Following a person; - Being or remaining near a person without academic purpose or invited social cause; - Entering or remaining on or near a person's property, residence, or place of employment; - Monitoring, observing, or conducting surveillance of a person through any means, including electronic means; - Threatening (directly or indirectly) a person; - Communicating to or about a person; - Giving gifts or objects to, or leaving items for, a person; - Interfering with or damaging a person's property (including pets); or - Engaging in other unwelcome contact.